Franz Pöschl

 Franz Pöschl (2 November 1917 in Munich – 25 January 2011 in Hamburg) served as an Oberstleutnant in the Wehrmacht during the Second World War and later as a Generalleutnant in the Bundeswehr during the Cold War.
 During the Second World War, he was awarded the Knights Cross of the Iron Cross on 23 February 1944 for extraordinary heroism during the Battle of Monte Cassino.
-His final Wehrmacht duty assignment was as the Regimental Commander of Gebirgsjäger-Regiment 143.
+His final Wehrmacht duty assignment was as the regimental commander of Gebirgsjäger-Regiment 143.

 In 1960, Pöschl joined the newly established Bundeswehr, where he rose to the rank of Generalleutnant and served as the Commanding General of the III.
 Korps, which comprised a third of the entire German Army, and contributed significantly to West Germany's defense during the Cold War.

 After his death in 2011, Generalleutnant Franz Pöschl was honored as a Kämpfer für Demokratie ("Fighter for Democracy") and as a Prägender Offizier der Bundeswehr ("Formative Officer of the Bundeswehr").
 On 12 July 2024, The Tradition of the Bundeswehr recognized him as one of its most distinguished generals, celebrating him as "an example of military excellence and soldierly virtues."
 This distinction reflects his remarkable career, including his service as a highly decorated front-line officer during the Second World War, his influential role on the Bundestag Personnel Evaluation Committee, his successful leadership of the III.
 Korps, the universal respect he garnered from his soldiers for his compassionate leadership style, and his decisive actions to eliminate Schleifermethoden ("harsh training methods") while in command of the 1.Luftlandedivision.

 Wehrmacht Military Service (1936-1945)

 Enlistment & Annexation of Austria (1936-1938)

-Franz Pöschl enlisted in the Heer in 1936 as an prospective officer candidate in the 9.Kompanie/Gebirgsjäger-Regiment 100, 1.Gebirgs-Division, after completing his required service in the Reich Labor Service.
+Franz Pöschl enlisted in the Heer in 1936 as a prospective officer candidate in the 9.Kompanie/Gebirgsjäger-Regiment 100, 1.Gebirgs-Division, after completing his required service in the Reich Labor Service.

 He took part in the “Anschluss” (Annexation) of Austria from 12 March 1938 to 20 March 1938.
 On 31 August 1938, Pöschl was promoted to Leutnant and was assigned as a Zugführer for the 3.Kompanie/Gebirgsjäger-Regiment 100.